 The Class Schedule now allows students to search for classes in a given term that fulfill specific major requirements.
-We would like to thank the ASUC Student Tech Fund for making this feature possible.
+This search feature is brought to you by the Student Technology Fund (STF).

 This search feature released in October 2019 with a nine-major pilot that has since expanded to 18 majors in total including Bioengineering, Classical Civilizations, Cognitive Science, Data Science, Economics, Electrical Engineering and Computer Sciences, English, Environmental Earth Science, Environmental Economics and Policy, Environmental Sciences, Gender and Women’s Studies, Integrative Biology, Mathematics, Political Science, Psychology, and Urban Studies.
 In L&S alone, these majors account for nearly 30% of all declared students.

 Learn how to use this feature by watching this video...